anspreck/Assignments/README.md

 ## Create the Poetry Page

-1. If necessary, open the template.html file you created in Part 1 above.
+1. Open the **template.html** file.
-0. Save the template as `poetry.html`.
-The file should be saved in the same folder as the template.html folder.
-This is the default folder where all GitHub classroom files are saved.
+2. Copy the template.html file and rename the copied file as `poetry.html`.
+The file should be in the same folder as the template.html folder.
 0. **Update the metadata** on the page:
     - Update the page **title** to follow this format: `{FirstName}'s Poetry Page`.
         > **TIP:** Replace {FirstName} with your actual first name.